Life After Breast Cancer

 Lymphoedema

-Lymphoedema is a swelling of the arm or hand.
+Lymphoedema is a swelling of the arm or hand on the side you had treatment.
 It sometimes happens after surgery or radiotherapy to the lymph nodes in the armpit.
 It usually develops slowly, months or years after treatment.

 There are things you can do to help reduce your chances of developing lymphoedema.
 If you notice any swelling in your arm, hand or chest, always ask your doctor or nurse to check it.